Loading

 The botanical gardens are near Ruimsig, Johannesburg, forming part of Johannesburg’s mining heritage.
 The magnificent cliffs, with their bands of quartzite and shale rocks, remind us of the geographical history which formed them.

-What makes the Walter Sisulu Botanical gardens special?
+What makes the Walter Sisulu Botanical gardens in Johannesburg special?

 A spectacular 70-meter-high natural waterfall is within easy walking distance from the main entrance.
 The garden and nature reserve are home to a rich diversity of 245 bird species.
 It is the nesting site for the resident pair of Verreaux’s Eagles, which can be spotted near the cliffs of the waterfall.

-What is there to do at the Walter Sisulu Botanical gardens?
+What is there to do at the Walter Sisulu Botanical gardens in Johannesburg?

 There are several viewpoints, a hiking trail, a restaurant, and a breathtakingly beautiful waterfall.
 The gardens are most frequented for enjoying picnics or attending outdoor concerts.